-Decades ago, flying was an enjoyable experience that involved dressing up, joyfully boarding the plane, and being served full meals.
-I remember the smiles on the faces of flight attendants as they invited me into what felt more like a party than simply transportation to my destination.
+Decades ago, flying was an enjoyable experience that involved dressing up in your finest attire, joyfully boarding the plane, and being served full meals.
+You may even remember the smiles on the faces of flight attendants as they invited you into what felt more like a party than simply transportation to your destination.

-Flying has become more challenging than ever with the regulations, security, and extra seats crammed into the planes.
+Flying has become more challenging than ever with the regulations, security, and extra seats crammed into the planes with other surly passengers.

 After standing in line to have your bags checked, your body frisked, and your ID inspected, you’re not in the mood to deal with rude passengers.